What is the ADA?

 For example:

-• A gynecologist's refusal to treat an HIV-positive woman would be a violation.
+- A gynecologist's refusal to treat a woman with HIV would be a violation.
 Health care providers are required to treat all persons as if they are infectious for HIV and other bloodborne pathogens, and must use universal precautions (gloves, mask, gown, etc.) to protect themselves from the transmission of infectious diseases.
 Failure to treat a person who acknowledges her HIV-positive status would be a violation, because if the physician utilizes universal precautions, it is safe to treat persons with HIV/AIDS.

-• A day care center's refusal to admit a child who is HIV-positive, for fear of the child biting and transmitting HIV to other children, is also a violation.
+- A day care center's refusal to admit a child who has HIV for fear of the child biting and transmitting HIV to other children is also a violation.
 It is incorrect to assume that all young children bite.
 Moreover, current medical evidence indicates that HIV is not transmitted in saliva.
-Even if an HIV-positive child were to bite another child, the only bodily fluid that would be transmitted from the infected child to the non-infected child would be saliva.
+Even if a child with HIV were to bite another child, the only bodily fluid that would be transmitted from the infected child to the non-infected child would be saliva.

-• A health club's revocation of an HIV-positive person's membership, fearing transmission of the virus through sweat left on the club's weight machines violates the ADA.
+- A health club's revocation of the membership of a person with HIV, fearing transmission of the virus through sweat left on the club's weight machines violates the ADA.
 There is no evidence that HIV can be transmitted in sweat.

 What types of physical barriers to access is a public accommodation required to remove?
 Why is this important to persons with HIV/AIDS?